Comments of "Tanaka-san will not do Calisthenics"

 I am an Australian who recently watched a documentary regarding you being fired from OKI Denki in Japan.

-I found it to be an inspiring story and believe that you are very honourable in maintaining your values.
+I found it to be an inspiring story and believe that you are very honourable

 I am travelling to Japan next month with my girlfriend to visit family who live in Tokyo.
 We would like to come and listen to your music and give support, if you are still protesting.